A Balanced Approach to Nature

 Exploring the ways that each of us approach nature is a very personal as well as global journey.
 It is complex, overwhelming, painful and utterly joyful at the same time.
 Recognizing the strands that keep us feeling like we are apart from nature, and weaving ways to connect as a part of nature is an ongoing, daily process.
 An approach of separation began before anyone today was born, and yet we are now responsible for the future of generations to come.

 Our workshops explore ways of reading nature and giving back that value both head and heart, science and art for a balanced approach to nature.
-We start where you are.
+Many indigenous cultures continue to practice balanced approaches to living as a part of nature.
+For people who feel disconnected from ancestral lands and ways of living, we invite you to start where you are.
 From the canyons of city skyscrapers to mountain wilderness, we are a part of nature.
 Nature is inside us too, we are all made of nature.

 Heart Feeling Art Relationships between Nonlinear Part of nature (subjective) | Head Thinking Western science Discrete, separate objects Linear Apart from nature (objective) |